top of page

 “I interviewed at Jackson because I wanted a challenge; I wanted to diagnose and treat interesting patients in a large, well established tertiary care center.
 I ranked this program first because there was a feeling of family and good vibes among the residents and faculty that I couldn't shake.
 Jackson felt like home.
 As a resident, I had so much fun, learned more than I ever would have imagined possible, and shared some of the most important years of my life with individuals whom I am proud to say I worked beside.
 Coming back after fellowship as faculty was an obvious choice.
 It is very rewarding working with our amazing students and residents in caring for our underserved population of patients.”

-Dr. Rojas teaches our residents both in our family medicine inpatient service and our Jefferson Reaves Clinic.
+Dr. Mehta teaches our residents both in our family medicine inpatient service and our Jefferson Reaves Clinic.
 She graduated from our program in 2017 as chief resident, and successfully completed a hospice and palliative fellowship at Jackson Memorial Hospital.

 bottom of page